 Figure 62—Format of the Message Content field in the Advertising Poll Compact frame when the Message Control field value is 0x10

-When the Message Control field value is 0x20 the Message Content field shall be formatted as shown in Figure 63.

 Delete Figure 63.

-When the Message Control field value is 0x30 the Message Content field shall be formatted as shown in Figure 64.

 Delete Figure 64.

-The CAP Duration field is an unsigned integer that specifies the duration of the contention access period in units of initialization slots.

-The Initialization Slot Duration field is an unsigned integer that specifies the duration of an initialization
+The Initialization Slot Duration field is an unsigned integer in the range 0 to 15 that specifies the duration of an initialization

 slot.
 The duration in RSTU is given by the expression: 600 + 300 × N, where N is the Initialization Slot